COVID-19 Testing, Reporting, and Response Steps

 Texas State University has a comprehensive testing program in place to monitor and limit the presence of COVID-19 on our campuses.
 Our goal is to make testing accessible for our students, faculty and staff, while gathering scientific data to inform university operations related to COVID-19.

 Robust testing, combined with adherence to key precautions such as wearing face coverings, daily symptom screenings, hand hygiene and physical distancing, can help protect Texas State against the spread of COVID-19.

 Our approach to COVID-19 testing consists of three components: testing for individuals who are symptomatic, testing for exposed individuals, and asymptomatic testing of university community members.

-Each week during the fall semester, the Texas State Student Health Center (SHC) is selecting a random sample of faculty, staff and students for free, confidential COVID-19 testing.
+Each week during the spring semester, the Texas State Student Health Center (SHC) is selecting a random sample of faculty, staff and students for free, confidential COVID-19 testing.
 It is important that those selected complete testing.
 Results of testing will inform university decisions and guide planning.

 Minors and students who have already tested positive for COVID-19 are not eligible to participate in the sample.